ccirelli2/gsu_mutual_fund_analytics_lab_sentiment_analysis/README.md

 5. Identify the relevant files for the final work product (include the name and the location along with a description of the file if not self-evident from title and/or if there are multiple files.
 Be over rather than under inclusive.

 6. Identify any next steps or undone work.
-If someone were to pick this up what else should be done, or what didn’t you have time to do this semester?
+If someone were to pick this up what else should be done, or what didn’t you have time to do this semester
 - Update sentiment dictionary to comply with the format of the sentiment dictionary found in the data folder.
 - Address the issue that the code does not distinguish between paragraphs and headings.